headforwards-spd/headforwards-website/src/pages/info-pages/mobbing.md

 components:
   - type: image-copy-component
     title: The power of the mob
+    content:
+      - type: markdown
         text: >-
           An entire dev team, gathered around one computer, all working on the same client project.
 It sounds like chaos, but it’s a brilliant way of delivering high quality software, fast.

           Mob programming is used a lot at Headforwards.
 It’s a chance to apply a whole team’s ideas and knowledge to one project – and because they test as they go, any bugs can be instantly squashed.
     image: /uploads/paper-airplane-doodle.png
     isPostit: true
     isRightImage: true